A nomination is a legally binding, written instruction that tells Life Credit Union what to do with your money after your death.

 2. Who can I nominate?

-A member can nominate anyone – family member, friend or group of people.
+A member can nominate anyone – family member, friend or group of people (you CANNOT nominate a club or charity, it must be a person).
 It is important that members review their nomination form regularly.

 3. Can I change my nomination?

 Yes, by filling out a new nomination form.
 A nomination becomes invalid if the member gets married or the nominee dies.
 It is a good idea therefore to review the nomination from time to time to ensure that the person(s) nominated is/are the most appropriate.
 Please note that divorce or legal separation will not revoke a nomination.